Fall is harvest time! It’s a time to reap what has been sown throughout the spring and summer seasons.

 - Eat steamed or quickly blanched vegetables

-- Raw salads with daikon radish or other radish to help discharge mucous
+- Radish salads, made with daikon radish or red radishes to help discharge mucous

 - Water sauté vegetables and season with a drizzle of oil for flavor